 - Sightings, by Stewart Macdonald

-- Neukadye Timestamped Field Notes
+- Neukadye Timestamped Field Notes (quick behavioral observations notes)

-- Neukadye Timestamped Field Data
+- Neukadye Timestamped Field Data (counters, timers, note for species time budget recording)

 - SoilWeb: portable version of online interface to USDA-NRCS digital soil survey